-- Work from near home (WFNH): Providing employees professional working spaces that are within walking or biking distance from their homes, in an effort to prioritize safety while supplying an environment optimized for individual productivity if the employee does not have one at home
+- Work from near home (WFNH): providing employees professional working spaces that are within walking or cycling distance from their homes, in an effort to prioritise safety while supplying an environment optimised for individual productivity if the employee does not have one at home

-- Decentralized offices: A “hub-and-spoke” model that provides employees with satellite offices closer to their homes to avoid long commutes while also providing space to safely collaborate in small groups
+- Decentralised offices: a ‘hub-and-spoke’ model that provides employees with satellite offices closer to their homes to avoid long commutes while also providing space to safely collaborate in small groups

 The world’s largest multinational businesses are planning for the future right now with WeWork.
 As the largest global space provider with 800-plus locations in 150-plus cities, business leaders know they can rely on us to support their needs.
 Even as the timeline for the end of the COVID-19 threat remains unclear, these leaders know they must act now to change the way we work.
 Taking this moment to redefine the role of the office and the use of workspace can have a significant impact on the mental and physical well-being of employees and the bottom line of a company’s balance sheet.

-Enterprise companies have begun adjusting their real estate strategy with us in the wake of the pandemic.
-They’re using our three primary products to WFNH, decentralize, create collaboration hubs, and de-densify.
+Enterprise companies have begun adjusting their property strategy with us in the wake of the pandemic.
+They’re using our three primary products to WFNH, decentralise, create collaboration hubs and de-densify.
 Here are six examples of how: